Using the Power of Other People's Help

 - Do you have enough time to delegate the job effectively?
 Time must be available for adequate training, for questions and answers, for opportunities to check progress, and for rework if necessary.

 - Is this a task that I should delegate?
 Tasks critical for long-term success (for example, recruiting the right people for your team) genuinely do need your attention.

 If you can answer "yes" to at least some of the above questions, then it could well be worth delegating this job.
 That being said, having all these conditions present is no guarantee that the delegated task will be completed successfully either.
 You also need to consider to whom you will delegate the task and how you will do it.

 Other factors that contribute to the delegability of a task include:

-Having decided to delegate a task there are some other factors to consider as well.
-As you think these through you can use our free Delegation Worksheet to keep record of the tasks you choose to delegate and who you want to delegate them to.
+Having decided to delegate a task, there are some other factors to consider as well.
+As you think these through, you can use our free Delegation Log worksheet to keep a record of the tasks you choose to delegate and who you want to delegate them to.

 The factors to consider here include:

 - The experience, knowledge and skills of the individual as they apply to the delegated task.